 Here’s what a person with normal vision sees

 This is what that same image looks like to a a person with a retinal vein occlusion

-A retinal vein occlusion will usually be sudden, painless and occur in only one eye at a time.
-Patients will notice blurring either in their central vision, in one corner of their vision or throughout their entire field of vision, depending on the location of the blockage and the resulting macular edema or ischemia, if present.
+A retinal vein occlusion is usually sudden, painless, and typically occurs in only one eye at a time.
+Patients may notice blurring either in their central vision, in one corner of their vision or throughout their entire field of vision, depending on the location of the blockage and the resulting macular edema or ischemia, if present.